Cycling from Berwick to Newcastle

 Northumberland - An unexplored county...

-However after watching some of the passionate documentaries by local Northumbrian hero, Robson Green, I decided to pay a visit to the English border city of Berwick-upon-Tweed, the mysterious Holy Island and cycle along the North Sea coastal route to the outskirts of Newcastle-upon-Tyne.
+After watching some of the passionate documentaries by the local Northumbrian hero, Robson Green, I decided to pay a visit to the English border city of Berwick-upon-Tweed, the mysterious Holy Island and cycle along the North Sea coastal route to the outskirts of Newcastle-upon-Tyne.

 Thwarted by a herd of cows on the way to Holy Island...